Ask Dr. Universe: How are baseballs made?

 A while back, he had a chance to visit a facility in Costa Rica where they make MLB baseballs.
 Smith said it begins with a small sphere called a pill, which has a cork center and a couple of rubber layers.

-The pill helps with elasticity–that is, how the ball bounces back up after you bounce it on the ground.
+The pill helps with elasticity – how the ball bounces back up after you bounce it on the ground.
 The pill gets put into a bin of adhesive, which is sort of like a tacky glue, before it gets wrapped in wool yarn.

 If you’ve ever tried to wind up some yarn into a ball, you know that it isn’t always easy to get it into a perfect sphere.
 The facility uses special winding equipment to wrap the wool yarn into a nice, spherical shape.